2026 FutureProof Program

 Afternoon Tea & Networking

-Technical Knowledge in Action Workshop
+Technical Knowledge in Action Workshop - Troubleshooting in Practice

 After-session Networking — Drinks & Canapés